Pi Kappa Sigma: Insignia and traditions

-At the first convention, a new badge was designed.
-The younger Pi Kaps wanted "one with a more definite shield patterns and something symbolic of secrecy".
-The sisters claimed that since other sororities had pins symbolizing secrets, so should the Pi Kappa Sigmas.

-The second badge was a "modified triangular shield with a narrow gold bevel surrounding a field of black enamel.
-At the top is a small diamond surrounded by thirteen points of gold.
-Across the center of the field are the Greek letters Pi Kappa Sigma in gold, and beneath them a Greek lamp in gold."

-The pledge pin was a "triangle slightly modified; upper part is of turquoise-blue enamel with the letters Pi Kappa Sigma in gold."

 The coat-of-arms was authorized by the Grand Chapter in 1927 and is described as a "quartered shield [gold and blue] shaped like the pin.
-Upper dexter quarter is a Greek lamp; in the lower sinister quarter, a five point star; at the point of interest, overlapping the quarters is an open book.
+The upper dexter quarter is a Greek lamp; in the lower sinister quarter, a five-point star; at the point of interest, overlapping the quarters is an open book.
 The crest is an effulgent star of thirteen points resting upon a wreath.
 Beneath the shield are two crossed laurel branches; below them is a scroll with Pi Kappa Sigma in Greek letters."

+The first badge was a shield design with "thirteen turquoise set in laurel leaves surrounding Pi Kappa Sigma" At the first convention, a new badge was designed because the newer members claimed that since other sororities had pins symbolizing secrets, so should the Pi Kappa Sigmas.
+The second badge was a modified triangular shield of black enamel with the Greek letters ΠΚΣ, a Greek lamp in gold, and a small diamond surrounded by thirteen rays.
+The pledge pin was a modified triangle in turquoise-blue enamel with the Greek letters ΠΚΣ in gold.

+Pi Kappa Sigma did not have a motto.
+The sorority's colors were turquoise and gold.
+Its symbols, from its insignia, were the lamp, star, Phi, open book, laurel wreath, and scroll.
+Its flowers were the Forget-me-not and Jonquilla.
+Its magazine was The Laurel, first published in 1918.

 The first initiation ritual was that of J.P.N.
-In October 1902, there was a new initiation and pledge rituals recorded by hand.
-These rituals were "very similar" to what the sorority was using in 1949.
-Minor changes in phrasing and a few additions were done in later years.
+In October 1902, a new initiation and pledge ritual was adopted.
+These rituals were "very similar" to what the sorority used in 1949.
+Minor changes in phrasing and a few additions were made in later years.
 Pledge ribbons were given to new members before the official pledging ceremony.